Funeral Costs in New York: What Families Pay in 2026

 Frequently Asked Questions

-Is cremation cheaper than burial in New York?
+Does cremation save money compared with burial in New York?

-Yes.
-In New York, direct cremation ($2,600) can save families $8,200 or more compared to a traditional funeral with burial ($10,800 plus cemetery costs).
-The cremation rate in New York is currently 55%, near the national average of approximately 60%.
+It does.
+A direct cremation in New York runs about $2,600, whereas a traditional funeral with burial averages $10,800 before adding the plot — so the gap can easily exceed $8,200.
+New York's cremation rate of 55% sits near the roughly 60% national figure.
 The Northeast has a higher concentration of funeral homes per capita, which can give families more options for comparison shopping.

 What are my consumer rights at New York funeral homes?

-How can I save on funeral costs in New York?
+How do I keep funeral costs down in New York?

 How do funeral costs in New York compare to other states?

-Funeral costs in New York are above the national average due to higher costs of living, real estate, and labor in the region.
-At $10,800 for a traditional funeral, New York ranks 38% above the national median of $7,848.
-The Northeast region generally sees higher costs compared to other parts of the country.
-See our state-by-state comparison for detailed pricing across all 50 states.
+New York funerals are above the national average due to higher costs of living, real estate, and labor in the region.
+The state's traditional-funeral average of $10,800 sits 38% above the $7,848 national median, and the Northeast region overall trends toward higher pricing than the rest of the country.

-What is the cheapest funeral option in New York?
+Which funeral option costs the least in New York?

 Calculate Your Funeral Costs — Free Tools